Remainder (novel): Plot summary

 Remainder tells the story of an unnamed narrator traumatized by an accident which "involved something falling from the sky".
 Eight and a half million pounds richer due to a compensation settlement but hopelessly estranged from the world around him, the protagonist spends his time and money paying others to reconstruct and re-enact vaguely remembered scenes and situations from his past.
 These re-enactments are driven by a need to inhabit the world "authentically" rather than in the "second-hand" manner that his traumatic situation has bequeathed him.
 When the recreation of mundane events fails to quench this thirst for authenticity, he starts re-enacting more and more violent events, including drive-by shootings and a bank heist.

 Themes

 Like much of McCarthy's work, the novel heavily features repetition and repeated actions.
 It also deals with amnesia and issues of memory.

 Reception

-Remainder was generally well received by critics.
 Writing in the Guardian, Patrick Ness called it "splendidly odd".
 The New Yorker noted that "McCarthy’s portrait of the pursuit of total control is arresting", while Peter Carty, in the Independent, said "McCarthy's prose is precise and unpretentious".

 Novelist and essayist Zadie Smith wrote a long appreciation of the novel in her 2009 collection Changing My Mind.